 The College is committed to providing "experiential learning" opportunities.
-For example, accounting students have assisted community members with filing their taxes; engineering students have developed a solar-powered car and boat; biology students have participated in local water monitoring and mosquito trapping; and architecture students have visited local sites to enhance their classroom learning.
+For example, accounting students have assisted community members with filing their taxes; engineering students have developed a solar-powered car and boat; biology students participate in local water monitoring and mosquito trapping; and architecture students visit local sites to enhance their classroom learning.
 Health professions students enjoy the highest-quality clinical experiences available.

 Student research, as another means of expanding academic horizons, is encouraged.
 The College supports such endeavors by hosting an annual SUNY Orange Achievements in Research and Scholarship (SOARS) conference.
 There is also a robust Honors Program for students who desire a more challenging academic experience.
-In addition, SUNY Orange offers students a chance to secure a bachelor's degree in certain programs without ever leaving Orange County, thanks to its relationship with Franklin University and its Community College Alliance.
+In addition, SUNY Orange also offers students a chance to secure a bachelor's degree in certain programs without ever leaving Orange County, thanks to its relationship with Franklin University and its Community College Alliance.
+Participation in the Hudson Valley Educational Consortium brings emergency response and innovative technology degree programs from other community colleges in the area to the classrooms of SUNY Orange.